patio garden design 35m²

 A retaining wall was situated close to a conservatory, where we carved out further space to expand the lower patio.
 Distinctly buff and blue, the 900 x 600mm sandstone pavers originate in Yorkshire, and display delicate veining with a 75mm profile.
 We joined the blue pavers together, creating seamless riser heights, while Box hedging follows the steps' angularity, producing a low textural barrier which adds movement, and distinguishes various seating zones.
 The dainty purple foliage of a Japanese maple, an Acer palmatum ‘Bloodgood’, is flawlessly defined above the light-toned sandstone, and is very much at home in a North London patio garden, where woodland trees thrive in a damp shaded microclimate, reminiscent of their native habitat.

-A 4-metre cantilevered bench is angled to the patio's outline in three sections.
-A light, yet robust, metal framework was designed and built into its raised bed, as we progressed, cladded in hardwood to match the decked patio.
-The bed wasn't backfilled with earth, to conserve a native Hawthorn, where a subtle, environmental approach generates captivating synergy, as Bamboo canes emerge from a lower, inverted base.
-This creative technique developed while designing level changes in a Shoreditch city garden, where similar site parameters required design ingenuity and landscaping resourcefulness.
+A 4-metre cantilevered bench is angled to the patio outline in three sections.
+A light yet robust metal framework was designed and built into its raised bed, as we progressed, clad in hardwood to match the decked patio.
+The high bed wasn't backfilled with earth, to conserve a native Hawthorn, where a subtle environmental approach generates captivating synergy, as Bamboo canes emerge from a lower, inverted base.
+This inventive technique evolved while designing level changes in a Shoreditch city garden, where similar site parameters required design ingenuity and landscaping resourcefulness.
 When designing a compact outdoor space, each amplified niche and cavity enhances spatial depth, formed by the interplay of shadows and light which produces distinctive ambience in a small contemporary garden.